Skip to main content

 Some of the major statutory provisions promoting gender equality and women’s empowerment in India can be seen as follows:

-Government Schemes for Women Empowerment and Gender Equality in India
+Impact of Women Empowerment in India

 The government has launched several programs for promoting gender equality and women’s empowerment in India.
 Major Women’s Empowerment Programs in India are discussed below: